In this guide to the factors that affect inventory management, and inventory control policies in business, we’ll

 6 Factors Affecting Inventory Management

-When managing your inventory processes, there are a variety of factors which you need to consider.
 Both external and internal factors can affect inventory management in different ways, and it is important to be aware of these variables.
 Let’s look at the main factors that can affect inventory processes, and how they’re handled via inventory management software.

 1. Financial Factors That Affect Inventory Management